 So they're just trying to silence any supporters, basically?

-What about the detention centres that they're taking them to?
+What about the detention centers that they're taking them to?

 What about food and water?

 They're not being given either.
 Families sometimes pass small amounts of food to guards, who pass them onto the prisoners, but the end result is essentially being starved while being detained.
 People are routinely beaten with everything from fists and boots to guns, belts—anything they had on them, really.

 In the Adjamé camp, we spoke with five torture victims who'd been subjected to some extremely humiliating practices.
 One detainee described a room where everyone would go to the bathroom, with the room inevitably becoming full of excrement.
 If the soldiers didn’t like the way a certain individual answered questions during an interrogation, they might be put in that room and have to endure spending an indefinite amount of time in a room full of excrement before being let out.

 The conditions were clearly inhumane and mark the locations as improper for their use, breaking both Ivorian and international law.
 These military camps should not be inhabited by civilians and the military shouldn’t be in charge of interrogating these people.
 It’s the responsibility of the judicial police, not the military, who have been in charge of handling the situation since the beginning.